25 Facts about Orcas (Killer Whales)

 10.

-Orcas are apex predators, they are at the top of the oceanic food chain and have no natural predators.
+Orcas are apex predators.
+They are at the top of the oceanic food chain and have no natural predators.

 11.

-Orcas eat fish, squid, seabirds, sea lions and whales.
+Orcas eat fish, squid, seabirds, sea lions, and whales.

 12.

 There are two types of orcas pods, resident and transient.
-These different groups prey on different animals and use different techniques to catch them.
+These groups prey on different animals and use different techniques to catch them.
 Resident pods tend to prefer fish, while transient pods target marine mammals.

 13.

-Orcas pods use effective, cooperative hunting techniques, in groups of up to 40 individuals.
+Orcas pods use effective, cooperative hunting techniques in groups of up to 40 individuals.
 They transmit their hunting techniques and vocalizations through generations.

 14.